sqlcode/qutrunk-api/README.md

 Currently we have a single deployment on 3-node cluster (each has 1 vCPU, 2gb RAM, 20 GB HDD) with MongoDB as replica and RabbitMQ with replication.
 It processes over 1 500 000 messages per day (about 17 msg/s) providing queue service for couple of our other internal projects.

+Contact: contact@quturnk.com

+This project is created and maintained by [Code Fibers](https://codefibershq.com)

 # License
 Unless otherwise noted, all Metabase source files are made available under the terms of the GNU Affero General Public License (AGPL).
 See LICENSE.txt for details and exceptions.